Pratfall effect: Attitude

 Kiesler and Goldberg proposed that similarity in attitude between observers and blunderers can determine the extent at which changes in attractiveness occur.
 Greater similarities in attitudes resulted in more derogation, even to the point where the blunderer is subject to derogation regardless of perceived ability.
-This was determined experimentally by directly telling observers that they were extremely similar to the confederate, especially in prose and in the form of responses to questioning.
+This was determined experimentally by directly telling observers that they were extremely similar to the actor, especially in prose and in the form of responses to questioning.
 This research implies that similarities in attitude can be more significant in determining attractiveness, especially with the knowledge of congruence in attitude.